Last Updated on 14 August 2023 by Poorna & Brinda

-Revana Siddeshwara betta, Aprameya temple and a surprise hill are the places you will visit in this day trip from Bangalore.
+Revana Siddeshwara betta or SRS Hills as it is known, Aprameya temple and a surprise hill are the places you will visit in this day trip from Bangalore.
 These are another set of places to visit near Bangalore in a day.

 This is the eighth in the series of day trips from Bangalore.
 These day trips are easy to do and will break the monotony of city life.
 They will also provide a nice outing to children who can experience outdoors.